emmanuelAron/pacman-js/README.md

 The game ends when the hero is at the same position than one of the monster (improvement for another version: at an adjacent square) , in this case the game ends and the hero has lost the game.
 The game is won when the here reaches the central position , symbolised by a square with a 'V'.

-Level 2:
+Optional : (Level 2:
-Is exactly the same but the monster are appearing more fastly.
+Is exactly the same but the monster are appearing more fastly.)

 Level 3:
 3 monsters are appearing near the conter of the board ,everyone at an initial fixed position.